artefactory/choice-learn/README.md

 To install the required packages in a virtual environment, run the following command:

-** pip-install not possible yet, to come soon**
+The easiest is to pip-install the package:
 ```bash
 pip install choice-learn
 ```

-In the mean time you can clone the repository:
+Otherwise you can use the git repository to get the latest version:
 ```bash
 git clone git@github.com:artefactory/choice-learn.git
 ```

 ### Dependencies
-Choice-Learn requires the following:
+For manual installation, Choice-Learn requires the following:
 - Python (>=3.9)
 - NumPy (>=1.24)
 - pandas (>=1.5)